Milkweed found on Prince Edward Island

 Common milkweed, Asclepias syriaca seeds

 Botanical name: Asclepias syriaca.
 Start these Common milkweed seeds in a week using water germination or sow in the fall for a more natural method called cold moist stratification.
 Either way the monarch butterfly will appreciate having this milkweed available.
-Shipping is included in the quoted price.

 Butterflyweed, Asclepias tuberosa seeds